KhronosGroup/glTF-Sample-Assets/Models/CarConcept/README.md

 Instead of using costly extra vertices, these meshes can use the glTF material property `"doubleSided": true` as needed to force the backsides to be rendered.

 ![A screenshot of the inner surface of a shell 3ds Max, selected and colored red.](screenshot/inner_surfaces.jpg)
-<br/>_The unseen inner surfaces of shells were deleted, using edge loop selection techniques._
+<br/>_The unseen inner surfaces of shells were deleted, using edgeloop selection techniques._

 ## UV Coordinates